-This document describes the process of setting up a Snort Intrusion Detection System (IDS) with Red Hat Enterprise Linux (RHEL) Server 6.2 on x86/64 hardware.
-This guide will also detail some of the most popular methods of event distribution (alerting), using Barnyard2 for processing events to send to a database (to utilize BASE or another SIM product) or Syslog.
+This document describes the process of setting up a Snort Intrusion Detection System (IDS) with Red Hat Enterprise Linux (RHEL) Server 6.5 on x86/64 hardware.
+This guide will also detail some of the most popular methods of event distribution (alerting), using Barnyard2 for processing events to send to a database (to utilize BASE or another SIEM / log management product like Splunk) or syslog.

 The sensor configuration assumed for this guide consists of two network interfaces (this will not be an inline sensor (IPS)).
 One will be for management and one will be connected to the network SPAN, TAP or hub on the edge device to monitor all traffic.